gonglini/2023ESWContest_free_1035/README.md

 # Self-driving_fire-truck

-This project was created by undergraduates attending Suwon, Kyungil Univ.
+This project was created by undergraduates attending Suwon, Kyungil Univ. for 23th embedded sw contest

 ## Overview
 This project is the source code for self-Driving fire Truck.
 This code implements motion control of a 1:8 scale car, including move by joystick or autonomatically.
 Supporting libraries provide additional capabilities, such as object detection by camera to provide accident.
 The software is implemented on a Jetson Nano running Ubuntu 18.04 with ROS Melodic installed.